SHOPPINGCLAW

 Moderation and anomaly review matter more

-Automation agents benefit from visible policy posture because the downside of misbehavior or unclear terms is higher.
+Automation agents benefit from visible policy guidance because the downside of misbehavior or unclear terms is higher.

 Why it matters